 The algorithm runs until the stop criterion is met.
-By virtue of (4), the correlation of regressors and residuals decreases at each iteration and the algorithm is stopped when such a correlation lies below a small number chosen as 1×10^{-4} here.
-The Bayesian Information Criterion (BIC) is calculated each time a new variable enters the specification and the preferred model is chosen as that which maximizes the current BIC.
+The correlation of regressors and residuals decreases at each iteration and the algorithm is stopped when such a correlation lies below a small number chosen as 1x10-4 here.
+The Bayesian Information Criterion (BIC) is calculated each time a new variable enters the specification and the preferred model is chosen as the one that maximizes the current BIC.

-4. Empirical Analysis
+4 Empirical Analysis